 Bachelor of Science in Nursing – RN To BSN

-The RN to BSN program is designed for nurses to build leadership and management skills introduced in previous nursing programs, while expanding the art and science of nursing into the baccalaureate level.
-This program is grounded in a Caring Science model that teaches the theoretical and evidenced-based practice of nursing.
+The RN to BSN program is designed for the associate degree or diploma prepared registered nurse to build on the leadership and management skills introduced in previous nursing programs while expanding the art and science of nursing into the baccalaureate level.
+This program is grounded in a Caring Science Theory to teach theoretical and the evidence-based practice of nursing.

-The RN to BSN program is fully online, and can be completed in less than one year (approximately 10.5 months).
-Students will complete a 45 clinical experience that can be completed near their residences with a focus on community health.
+The RN to BSN program is offered fully online, and may be completed in approximately 12 months.
+Students will complete a 45 hour community experience that can be completed near their residences with a focus on community health.

 |Monthly Payment Plan:|

 |$250 per month for 42 months|